Guac Camera Troubleshooting

 WhatToKnow-BottomHalfOfCapturesAreBlack.png

-• Confirm the Shutter Speed is 1/320 or slower
+• Confirm that the shutter speed is set to 1/320 or slower

 Back to top